KotRukodel/BitViper/README.md

 # Bitget Trading Bot

-An automated cryptocurrency trading bot for Bitget exchange that implements custom trading strategies using TradingView technical analysis and real-time websocket data.
+An automated cryptocurrency trading bot for Bitget exchange that implements custom trading strategies using TradingView technical analysis, based on convenient and flexible risk management and position management, and real-time websocket data.

 ## Features